Table of Contents

 3. Fill Out a Rental Application

-When you’ve found the apartment, ask the broker or landlord to send you their rental application.
+When you’ve found the apartment, ask the broker or landlord to send you their apartment rental application.
 The application will ask you for some basic information about yourself and your current employment.
 You will also likely be asked to submit documents to verify your income, such as pay stubs, an employment letter, and tax returns (if you have any).

 4. Wait for Approval